-2022 Annual Water Quality Report
+2023 Annual Water Quality Report

 (Consumer Confidence Report)

 RURALWSC

 Phone Number: 409-384-9590

 Special Notice for the ELDERLY, INFANTS, CANCER PATIENTS, people with HIV/AIDS or other immune problems:

 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
 The EPA/Centers for Disease Control and Prevention (CDC) guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (1-800-426-4791).

 Public Participation Opportunities

-DATE: June 29, 2023
+DATE: July 5, 2024

-TIME: 8:00 a/m
+TIME: 9:00 a/m

-LOCATION: RURAL WATER PLANT FM 2799
+LOCATION: RURAL WATER PLANT 5244

+FM 2799

 Phone Number: 409-384-9590

 To learn about future public meetings or questions (Concerning your drinking water), or to request a meeting or schedule one, please call us.

 Our Drinking Water Meets or Exceeds All Federal (EPA) Drinking Water Requirements

 This report is a summary of the quality of the water we provide our customers.
 The analysis was made by using the data from the most recent U.S. Environmental Protection Agency (EPA) required tests and is presented in the attached pages.
 For more information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline at (800) 426-4791.
 We hope this information helps you become more knowledgeable about what's in your drinking water.

 WATER SOURCES: The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
-As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals, and in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
-Contaminants that may be present in source water before treatment include: microbes, inorganic contaminants, pesticides, herbicides, radioactive contaminants, and organic chemical contaminants.
+As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals, and in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
+Contaminants that may be present in source water before treatment include microbes, inorganic contaminants, pesticides, herbicides, radioactive contaminants, and organic chemical contaminants.

 En Espaniol

 Este informe incluye informacion importante sobre el agua potable.
 Si tiene preguntas o comentarios sobre este informe en espafiol, favor de Hamar al tel.
 (409) 384 -9590- para hablar con una persona bilingual en Espaniol.

 Where do we get our drinking water?

 Our drinking water is obtained from GROUND water sources.
-It comes from the following Lake/River/Reservoir/Aquifer: JASPER AQUIFER.

-The TCEQ has conducted a Source Water Susceptibility Assessment for your water and results indicate that some of our sources are susceptible to certain contaminants.
-The sampling requirements for our water system are based on this susceptibility and previous Any detections of these sample data. contaminants may be found in this Consumer Confidence Report.
-For more information on source water assessments and protection efforts at our system, contact {The Rural Water Supply)

-ALL drinking water may contain contaminants.
+It comes from the following Lake/River/Reservoir/Aquifer: JASPER AQUIFER, which is a layer of The Gulf Coast Aquifer.
+Located in Jasper County.
+The TCEQ has conducted a Source Water Susceptibility Assessment for your water and results indicate that some of our sources are certain contaminants. susceptible to The sampling requirements for our water system are based on this susceptibility and sample data.
+Any detections of these contaminants may be found in this Consumer Confidence Report.
+For more information on source water assessments and protection efforts at our system, contact {The Rural Water Supply) ALL drinking water may contain contaminants.